Free lacrosse scoreboard with countdown clock

 Women's field lacrosse uses 12 players per side on a similar-sized field.
 The women's game has traditionally been non-contact (no body checking), though rule changes have increasingly allowed more physical play.
 The women's draw (equivalent of a face-off) is taken at center with two players holding their sticks in the air.

 Both formats require scoring by shooting a rubber ball into a 6×6 foot goal from within the attacking area.
-The shot clock (introduced in college and professional lacrosse) gives the attacking team a set time to produce a shot on goal.
-JudgeMate's Free Scoreboard supports 4×15-minute quarters with a countdown clock that resets each quarter.
+The shot clock (introduced in college and top-level lacrosse) gives the attacking team a set time to produce a shot on goal.
+JudgeMate's Free Scoreboard runs 4×15-minute quarters with a countdown clock that resets each quarter.

 Box Lacrosse (Indoor 6v6)